 Affiliate marketing is booming and expected to grow by $6.8 billion in the next five years.
 Choose your affiliate programs wisely—make sure you know that your customers’ experience will be both easy and relevant.
 And don’t overload yourself.
 If you don’t have businesses to contact directly, start by checking out some affiliate programs to see what your options are.
 Top companies include CJ Affiliate, ShareASale, and Pepperjam.
 You can make pennies or thousands, depending on your content creation skills, the market you target, and the number of sales your content drives.

 Many customers love to talk shop about their favorite products or interests, and whether you’re a musical instrument store or a high-end women’s clothing boutique, that can help generate income.
-Invite influencers from your world—for example, local and notable musicians or instrument makers, or fashion designers—to talk about the trade.
+Invite influencers from your world—for example, local and notable musicians or instrument makers, or fashion designers—to talk about the trade on your podcast.
 With a microphone and an app like Apple’s GarageBand, production is surprisingly simple, and the resulting podcasts can be sold from your businesses website or various online stores, like iTunes.

 You can charge per episode ($1-$5, usually) or for a subscription to your series ($20-$50 per season).
 Once you’ve developed a sizeable audience, you can use networks such as MeVIO, Midroll, and Wizzard Media, which sell advertising against your work.
 Mevio, for example, has a network of 15,000 podcasters, and their high-end earners will make between $500,000 to $1,000,000 per year.
 You can also reach out to businesses that sell products relevant to your listeners and secure sponsorship funding independent of any networks.